fluxcd/website/content/en/docs/guides/repository-structure.md

 A complete example of this approach can be found at [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example).

-### Delivery management

 In trunk-based development, the changes are made in small batches and are merged into the `main` branch often.
 Besides `main`, branches are short-lived, once a pull request is merged, the branch gets deleted.

-New app release can be automatically delivered to staging using Flux's [image updates to Git](image-update.md).
+New app releases can be automatically delivered to staging using Flux's [image updates to Git](image-update.md).
 For production, you may choose to manually approve app version bumps by configuring Flux to push the changes to a new branch from which you can create a pull request.
 You can limit the impact of an issue that escaped staging testing by using Flagger's